ryanbald-colostate/ETL1-Pipeline/README.md

 The filesPR3_TXT_Output is used in the next step.

 The figure file OSL_pipeline-inputs.png shows the entire pipeline (ETL1 and ETL2).
+Observe the input for the Research2.ipynb in the figure is another file produced by the Classifier.R.
+This step is not necessary anymore.
+Next version of the picture will remove it.

 ![OSL_pipeline-inputs](https://user-images.githubusercontent.com/34105280/212744629-529b7dc9-6a4e-4869-a7e5-2c2b51affdc8.png)